PdxCodeGuild/class_mountain_goat/labs/lab17-rain_data.md

 24-MAR-2016     6    0   1
 23-MAR-2016     -    -   -
 MORE...
 ```

 ## Version 1

-Download or use `requests` to get these files.
+Download or use `requests` to get one of these files.
 The two columns that are most important are the date and the daily total.
 The simplest representation of this data is a list of tuples, but you may also use a list of dictionaries, or a list of instances of a custom class.

-To parse the dates, use [datetime.strptime](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior).
+To parse the dates, use [datetime.strptime](../1%20Python/Datetime.md#creating-a-datetime-from-a-string-datetimestrptimes-format).
 This allows for easy access to the year, month, and day as `int`s.
-Below I've shown how to parse an example string, resulting in a [datetime](https://docs.python.org/3.6/library/datetime.html#date-objects) object.
+Below I've shown how to parse an example string, resulting in a [datetime](../1%20Python/Datetime.md) object.
 We can then access the year, month, and day on that datetime as ints.
-Later, if you want to print the datetime in a more human-readable format, you can use [datetime.strftime](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior).
+Later, if you want to print the datetime in a more human-readable format, you can use [datetime.strftime](../1%20Python/Datetime.md#creating-a-datetime-from-a-string-datetimestrptimes-format).

 ```python
 from datetime import datetime